Kayden Clarke was a transgender man fatally shot by Mesa, Arizona, police

 ‘My daughter died asking for help’

-Jacobs mother, Stacia, told CNN affiliate KPHO that police overreacted.
-She said nobody was in danger.
+Clarke’s mother, Stacia, told CNN affiliate KPHO that police overreacted.
+She said nobody was in danger from her child, whom she referred to using the feminine.

 “My daughter died for asking for help,” she said Friday.
 “She was in her own place.
 And regardless of what she was thinking, what she was doing, she wasn’t posing a danger to the community.
 There has to be better way for law enforcement to respond and handle situations.”